operand/agency/README.md

 # Summary

-`agency` is a python library that provides a minimal framework for creating agent-integrated systems.
+Agency is a python library that provides a minimal framework for creating agent-integrated systems.

 The library provides a simple foundation for connecting agents, software systems, and human users by defining actions, callbacks, and access policies that you can use to connect, monitor, and interact with your agents.

-`agency` handles the communication details and allows discovering and invoking actions across parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.
+Agency handles the communication details and allows discovering and invoking actions across parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.